chenliu1993/k3scli/README.md

 	2. worker roles show-up (k3s without container does not show up worker roles too).
 	3. pack neccessary images in tar format like kind (done).
 	4. remove docker support to use containerd?
+	5. modify codes architecture and quality before adding new functions on master.
 ## STUCK:
 	China's GFW.
+## Branches:
+	1. master is the main branch.
+	2. topic/chenliu1993/macos is the MacOS version.
+	3. topic/chenliu1993/containerd is the container as runtime version (releaizing...)